Himegamisha Shrine, Nara: History

 In 1930s, the Hime-zuka became nation's property and managed by Nara Bureau of Financial Affairs.
 Several decades later, this grave was disposed to the residents of this neighborhood.
 They tried to build a shrine and enshrine Princess Tōchi to it, for the revival of this area.
 The 320 sqft land was donated to the Shin-Yakushi-ji temple, and the Shinto ceremonies to be held in the shrine were delegated to the chief priest of the Kagami Shrine.

+Foundation

 A ground-breaking ceremony was held in the summer of 1980, and a roof-laying ceremony in the end of that year, in cooperation with the Shin Yakushiji Temple and the Kagami Shrine.
 The shrine building was completed.
 The celebrating ceremony of enshrinement was held on May 10, 1981, which was the day converted to the solar calendar of the 7th Day of the 4th Month, when the princess died.
 That was how the shrine was founded.